 Not only does downhill running strengthen key running muscles, like the quadriceps, it can reduce the risk of injury.

-As well as strengthen the knee extensors, the eccentric loading from downhill running, can also strengthen and protect our body’s connective tissue.
-And, eccentric muscle contractions are known to strengthen our connective tissue – helping to reduce your risk of injury.
+As well as strengthening the knee extensors, the eccentric loading can also strengthen and protect our body’s connective tissue.
+In fact, eccentric muscle contractions are known to strengthen your connective tissue, which will help to reduce your risk of injury.

 #6 Downhill running makes us faster runners

 When we think of hill training, we always think of uphill training.
 Why is that?
 Why do we only equate the word hill with upward movement?

 May be that explains why most runners concentrate on running uphill intervals, often combined with very slow recoveries.